Doctor Strange 2 facing major reshoots ahead of 2022 release – but why?

 We don't know if Chavez's comic origins will carry over into Doctor Strange in the Multiverse of Madness, or if she'll be introduced in a different way.
 But it’ll nonetheless be exciting to see another of Marvel's popular heroes make her live-action debut.

-We may have had our first look at the sequel’s villain, too, thanks to some revealing merchandise – but we’ll avoid potential spoilers on that front for now.
+We may have had our first look at the sequel’s villain, too, thanks to some revealing merchandise – but we’ll avoid potential spoilers for now.
 If you’re interested in finding out who that villain may be, check out our report on the leak.

 Beyond those bits of information, though, we’re still relatively in the dark as to where Doctor Strange in the Multiverse of Madness will take the ever-expanding MCU.
 One thing, however, is certain – this movie will have major consequences for the future of the franchise.